The top two questions I get from couples are how much coverage do I need and how do I create a wedding day timeline.

 First sit down and write out the answers to these three questions:

-What time is your ceremony?
+- What time is your ceremony?
 Afternoon?
 Morning?
 Lat night celebration?
-My average couple chooses to have their ceremony right around the 3/4 O’Clock time.
+My average couple chooses to have their ceremony right around the 4 PM or 5 PM, unless it is a Catholic ceremony then they usually start earlier.

 Now that you have those answered you can write out your timeline of the day.